wp-plugins/catalog/readme.txt

 4.1.8  Customer Reviews.
 Choose whether the users can submit reviews or not.

 4.1.9  Search by Category.
-Choose whether there is a possibility to filter products by category using the “Choose Category” drop-down list or not.
+Choose whether there is a possibility to filter products by category using the "Choose Category" drop-down list or not.

 4.1.10  Search by Name.
 Choose whether there is a possibility to search products on the catalog by name or not.